Skip to content

 Skipping teamLab booking

 teamLab Borderless sells out weeks ahead.
-If you don’t pre-book online, you will not get in.
-No walk-ups, no exceptions.
+If you do not pre-book online, you will not get in.
+No walk-ups, no same-day availability, no exceptions.
+Check their website the moment you know your Tokyo dates.

 🚕